tatyquebralayout/GitAdventure_game/docs/architecture.md

   - **GitGraph**: Component for visualizing Git history using GitGraph.js
   - **Header/Footer**: Basic layout components

-### Context Management
+### State Management

-The frontend uses React Context API for state management:
+The frontend uses Zustand (`stores/gameStore.ts`) for global state management, handling aspects like:

-- **GitRepoContext**: Manages the state of the Git repository visualization
+- Current game location
+- Player inventory
+- Quest status and progress
-  - Manages branches, commits, and visualization options
+- Game flags and events
-  - Provides methods for Git operations (commit, branch, merge)
-  - Maintains Mermaid diagram representation

-- **GitRepositoryContext**: Legacy context being replaced by GitRepoContext
-  - Both contexts are currently used in parallel during transition
+Components typically access and update the state via the `useGameStore` hook (or similar, depending on implementation in `gameStore.ts`).

 ### Visualization Approaches